hassanmubiru/villagedigitalwallet/README.md

 3. Create a new project
 4. Copy the Client ID from your project dashboard
 5. Add it to your `.env.local` file

+## 📂 Key Features Usage

+### Celo Network Overview
+1. Connect your wallet using the "Connect Wallet" button on the homepage
+2. Click on the "Celo" tab in the navigation menu
+3. View your token balances (CELO, cUSD, cEUR)
+4. Check your recent transactions on the Celo blockchain
+5. Access links to the Celo Explorer to view more details

 ## � Smart Contract Deployment